marbetschar/MLOps_Labs/lab02/README.md

 ### Your turn: Build a _real_ chatbot

 Use the knowledge you've gained today to build a chatbot powered by an LLM from the Hugging Face Hub.
-Use the bot you created int [`notebooks/transformers.ipynb`](./notebooks/transformers.ipynb) as a starting point!
+Use the bot you created in [`notebooks/transformers.ipynb`](./notebooks/transformers.ipynb) as a starting point!

 Don't forget that the `transformers` library comes with [utilities for chat models](https://huggingface.co/docs/transformers/main/chat_templating#advanced-template-writing-tips)!